bentoml/BentoML/docs/source/concepts/deploy.rst

      - `🍱 BentoCloud <https://www.bentoml.com/>`_
      - `Yatai on Kubernetes <https://github.com/bentoml/Yatai>`_
      - Cloud Deployment with `BentoCTL <https://github.com/bentoml/bentoctl>`_
-     - Docker Containers
    * - Auto-scaling
      - ✅ Fast auto-scaling optimized for AI
      - ✅ Kubernetes-native with custom metrics
-     - 💦 Only available on some Cloud Services, e.g. ECS, requires manual configurations
+     - Only available on some Cloud Services, e.g. ECS, requires manual configurations
-     - ❌  Possible via container orchastration tools
    * - Scaling-to-zero
      - ✅ Scaling at individual Model/Runner level
-     - ❌ Not supported
+     - Not supported
-     - 💦 Supported on AWS Lambda, GCP Functions with limitations on model size and access to GPU
+     - Supported on AWS Lambda, GCP Functions with limitations on model size and access to GPU
-     - ❌ Not supported
    * - GPU Support
      - ✅
      - ✅
-     - 💦 Supported on EC2, AWS SageMaker, requires manual configurations
+     - Supported on EC2, AWS SageMaker, requires manual configurations
-     - ✅
    * - Observability
      - ✅ Auto-generated dashboards for key metrics
-     - 💦 Requires manual configurations
+     - Requires manual configurations
-     - 💦 Requires manual configurations with cloud provider
+     - Requires manual configurations with cloud provider
-     - 💦 Requires manual configurations
    * - Endpoint Security
      - ✅ Access token management and authentication
-     - 💦 Manual setup
-     - 💦 Manual setup
+     - Requires manual setup
-     - 💦 Manual setup
+     - Requires manual setup
-   * - User Interface
+   * - UI and API
-     - ✅ Web UI, REST API, CLI command, and Python API, designed for AI workflows
+     - ✅ Web UI dashboards, REST API, CLI command, and Python API
-     - 💦 CLI via kubectl, Kubernetes REST API
-     - 💦 CLI, Cloud Platform specific dashboards
-     - 💦 CLI
+     - ✅ CLI(kubectl) + k8s CRD resource definition
+     - ✅ CLI(bentoctl, terraform)
    * - CI/CD
-     - ✅ Rich integration API, native support for common Git and MLOps workflows
+     - ✅ Rich integrated API for programmatic access in CI/CD, support common GitOps and MLOps workflows
+     - ✅ Cloud-native design supporting Kubernetes CRD and GitOps workflow
+     - ✅ Native Terraform integration, easily customizable
-     -
+   * - Access control
+     - ✅ Flexible API token management and Role-based access control
+     - Inherits Kubernetes' account and RBAC mechanism, no model/bento/endpoint level access control
+     - No access control besides basic cloud platform permissions such as creating/deleting resources

+All three deployment solutions above rely on BentoML's Docker containerization feature underneath.
+In order to ensure a smooth path to production with BentoML, it is important to understand the Bento specification, how to run inference with it, and how to build docker images from a Bento.
+This is not only useful for testing a Bento's environment and lifecycle configurations, but also for building custom integrations with the BentoML eco-system.

 Docker Containers
 -----------------

-Containerizing bentos as Docker images allows users to easily distribute and deploy bentos.
-Once services are built as bentos and saved to the bento store, we can containerize saved bentos with the CLI command :ref:`bentoml containerize <reference/cli:containerize>`.
+Containerizing bentos as Docker images allows users to easily test out Bento's environment and dependency configurations locally.
+Once Bentos are built and saved to the bento store, we can containerize saved bentos with the CLI command :ref:`bentoml containerize <reference/cli:containerize>`.

 Start the Docker engine.
 Verify using ``docker info``.